peterwittek/somoclu/README.md

 Dependencies
 ==
-Note that MPI is required.
+You need a working MPI installation on your system to compile Somoclu.
+A single-core or a single-GPU variant will run without the MPI runtime.
+The package was tested with OpenMPI, but it should work with other MPI flavours.

 CUDA support is optional.
+CUDA 4.1 and 5.0 versions are known to work.

 Compilation & Installation
 ==